We Need More Awareness of Autism in Women

 What had always just been a feeling of not coping started to take over other areas of my life.
 I’d always done well in school, despite missing more than 18 months when I struggled with an unidentified illness that caused debilitating fatigue.
 My lowest grade at GCSE was an A (although I was disappointed with not having achieved more A*s).
 I got to sixth form and everything changed.
 Suddenly every class, every test was a struggle.
 Learning and applying knowledge had always come easily to me, something I’d enjoyed, but all of a sudden, it had become so difficult and that was incredibly distressing.
 My anxiety got higher and higher and depression started to creep in.
 I was constantly exhausted and just getting through the day started to feel like an impossible task.

 The turning point came when I failed an exam.
-I locked myself in a toilet stall and scratched at my arms over and over with a broken paper clip, desperate to feel anything other than this howling feeling of failure that came from somewhere deeper than I’d ever experienced.
+I locked myself in a toilet stall and scratched at my arms over and over, desperate to feel anything other than this howling feeling of failure that came from somewhere deeper than I’d ever experienced.
 I don’t know how long I sat there and I don’t remember much of that day, but that was when my family and I started to realize something was really wrong.

 A lot went into getting my diagnosis.
 I’ve lost count of all the doctors I’ve seen, the amount of times we left without any answers, the amount of books we read.
 I’ve been diagnosed with multiple mental health problems and tried a lot of different medications.
 I tried various therapies like CBT and EMDR.
 Nothing helped.
 But due to my mum’s never ending commitment, I ended up at the Brighton and Hove Neurobehavioural Service and after several hours answering questions, I walked out with a diagnosis of autism spectrum disorder.
 To start with, I was too exhausted by getting to that point to take it all in, but slowly, everything started to make sense.
 All these disconnected pieces of my life and my personality began to click into place.